marymettille/GettingStarted2.0/Setup.md

 If you are unable to complete any steps outlined in this doc or encounter issues be sure to ask for help in the [`#engineering` channel in Slack](https://hiringthing.slack.com/app_redirect?channel=engineering)

-## Environment Notes
-HiringThing should be developed while running either macOS, Linux, or Windows under WSL2.
-When using WSL2, you will primarily follow Linux installation instructions for required tools, and install them inside your WSL environment.

 ## EditorConfig
 Install the [EditorConfig plugin](http://editorconfig.org/#download) for your editor of choice.